 Load More option

-Use Custom Post Type option
+Use Custom Post Types option

-The same thing with Users and Terms Queries.
-If there are some lists of the website users, such as Authors, Admins, Editors, etc., that help to maintain it, you can create the Users Listing Grid and set advanced parameters to display it, for example, by Roles, Exclude or Include some of them by Users ID.
+As for Users Query, if there are some lists of the website users, such as Authors, Admins, Editors, etc., that help to maintain it, the Users Listing Grid can be created and advanced parameters set to display it, for example, by Roles, Exclude or Include some of them by Users ID.

 With the Widget Visibility settings section, it is possible to set the widget always to be shown or hide it when the query is empty.

-- Set Autoplay and its Speed with the Slider function if you do not want users to slide the listing manually.
+- Set Autoplay and its Speed with the Slider function if you do not want users to slide the listing manually;

 The Enable Scroll Slider option adds a horizontal scroll to the grid.
-On a mobile device, such a slider can be moved by just swiping it with your fingers.
+On a mobile device, such a slider can be moved by just swiping it with fingers.
 That can sufficiently reduce the length of the page and improve the UI.